Scooter Gennett

 Ryan Joseph "Scooter" Gennett (born May 1, 1990) is an American former professional baseball second baseman.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers, Cincinnati Reds, and San Francisco Giants.
 On June 6, 2017, he became the 17th player in major league history to hit four home runs in a single game.

 Early life

-Gennett was born in Cincinnati, and lived in Lebanon,OH until his family moved to Florida when he was nine.
+Gennett was born on May 1, 1990, in Cincinnati, Ohio, and then lived in Lebanon, Ohio until his family moved to Florida when he was nine.

 Professional career

 Draft and minor leagues

-He was drafted by the Milwaukee Brewers in the 16th round of the 2009 Major League Baseball Draft out of Sarasota High School in Sarasota, Florida.
+He was drafted by the Milwaukee Brewers in the 16th round of the 2009 Major League Baseball draft out of Sarasota High School in Sarasota, Florida.